SuddenDev/sticky-ts/README.md

 # sticky-ts
 WIP: This library is a fork from [Rgalus' sticky js](https://github.com/rgalus/sticky-js), and it aims to add TS support, add features and fix bugs

-> Sticky-js is a library for sticky elements written in vanilla javascript.
+> Sticky-ts is a library for sticky elements written in vanilla javascript.
 With this library you can easily set sticky elements on your website.
 It's also responsive.

 [DEMO](https://rgalus.github.io/sticky-js/)